Hawking Radiation meets the Double Copy: The classical background

 where $M$ is the mass of the (future) black hole, while $\sfk \cdot \dd x = \dd(t+r)$.
 This is a Kerr-Schild metric: exact although it is linear in Newton's constant $G$.
 More precisely, Vaidya metrics are a class of spacetimes involving time-dependent mass functions, but for our purposes the choice $M \Theta(t+r)$ is particularly convenient.
 The Heaviside theta function corresponds to a black hole forming suddenly on the time scales of interest.
 Physically, this metric describes a black hole formed from a thin shell of infalling light-like radiation --- therefore the spacetime involves a specific stress-energy tensor describing radiation in the past.

-Since the metric admits a Kerr-Schild decomposition, it is straightforward to write down a possible electromagnetic single-copy using the usual rules of the Kerr-Schild double copy \cite{Monteiro:2014cda}: we strip off one Kerr-Schild vector and replace momentum by charge.
+Since the metric admits a Kerr-Schild decomposition, it is straightforward to write down a possible electromagnetic\footnote{Strictly speaking, the single copy of a gravity solution is a non-abelian gauge field.
+However, as discussed in the original Kerr-Schild double copy paper~\cite{Monteiro:2014cda}, this field has the form $A_\mu^a=c^a A_\mu$, where $c^a$ is a constant colour vector.
+This has the effect of linearising the Yang-Mills equations, so that one may choose to ignore the colour dependence.} single-copy using the usual rules of the Kerr-Schild double copy \cite{Monteiro:2014cda}: we strip off one Kerr-Schild vector and replace momentum by charge.
 In this case we also have to deal with the mass and its time dependence.
 It seems straightforward to extend the charges replacement of the static case as follows

 where $Q_{\rm B}(t+r)= Q_{\rm B}\Theta(t+r)$ with constant charge $Q_{\rm B}$ (``B" is for background).
 Extending the time dependence to the charge in this way is also consistent with the Bonnor-Vaidya metric \cite{Bonnor:1970zz} which extends the charged Reissner–Nordström solution of GR.